Semantic-aware Occlusion Filtering Neural Radiance Fields in the Wild

 Overview

-SF-NeRF focus on decomposing the transient and static phenomena, predicting the transient components of each image with an additional MLP module dubbed FilterNet.
-FilterNet exploits semantic information given by an image encoder pretrained in an unsupervised manner, which is the key to achieve few-shot learning.
+SF-NeRF tackles the challenge of decomposing transient and static phenomena in neural scene reconstruction.
+At its core is FilterNet, an additional MLP module designed to predict the transient components of each image.
+FilterNet leverages semantic information extracted from an image encoder pretrained in an unsupervised manner, which is key to enabling few-shot learning.

 Methodology